Christine Dwyer Hickey: Work

-The Dublin Trilogy was published between 1995-2000 as The Dancer, The Gambler and The Gatemaker by Marino Books and was republished by New Island in 2006-07.
-The trilogy is the story of a Dublin family between the years 1913-1958.
+The Dublin Trilogy was published between 1995 and 2000 as The Dancer, The Gambler and The Gatemaker by Marino Books and was republished by New Island in 2006–07.
+The trilogy is the story of a Dublin family between the years 1913–1958.

 Hickey published Tatty in 2004 followed in 2009 by the Last Train from Liguria, set in Italy during the fascist era and 1990s Dublin.
 The Cold Eye of Heaven was published by Atlantic UK in 2011 and in the US by Dalkey Archive.

 A short story collection, The House on Parkgate Street and other Dublin stories was published in 2012 and Snow Angels, a play, was published in 2014 following its run at the Project Arts Theatre.

 Hickey's novel The Cold Eye of Heaven won the Kerry Group Irish Fiction Award in 2012, was nominated for the 2013 International Dublin Literary Award, and shortlisted at the 2011 Irish Book Awards for novel of the year.

-Her novels have also been nominated for the Orange Prize, the Prix Européen de Littérature, the 50 Best Books of the Decade and the Hughes & Hughes Novel of the Year.
+In 2018, she won the Walter Scott Prize for Historical Fiction for her novel The Narrow Land.
+Other novels by Hickey have also been nominated for the Orange Prize, the Prix Européen de Littérature, the 50 Best Books of the Decade and the Hughes & Hughes Novel of the Year.
 Her short stories have won several awards, most recently the Writing.ie Short Story Award for Back to Bones which was also longlisted for The EFG Sunday Times Short Story Competition 2017.
 The Lives of Women was published in 2015 and in the US in 2018.
 Tatty has been chosen as the Dublin: One City One Book for 2020.

 She is an elected member of Aosdana, the Irish Academy of Arts.

 Hickey has cited James Joyce and Virginia Woolf as her writing influences.
 A review in the Irish Times compared her short stories to Joyce's Dubliners, and the poet John Montague has likened her work to that of Katherine Mansfield.